 top of page

-Youth Well Research Lab
+Youth Well Lab

-We are a research team at The University of Sydney.
+We are a research team at the University of Sydney.

 Our mission is to use digital technology to support the health and well-being of adolescents (10–24 years).
 We aim to prevent chronic diseases — like heart disease — early in life and help build healthier communities for young people today and for future generations.